What Canadians Can Do to Support Black Communities and Causes During and After Black History Month

 Read on to learn more about how you can support Black communities and causes across Canada.

 In 2017, meanwhile, Alberta became only the fourth province to officially recognize Black History Month.
-This year, for the first time, Ubuntu, a Central Alberta-based organization is holding a Black History Month Celebration.
-The event will also celebrate local Black creatives, including a Youth Art Contest, which will be showcased at the Red Deer Museum and Art Gallery, offering an opportunity to learn more about Ubantu and support Black history education in Alberta.
+This year, Ubuntu, a Central Alberta-based organization is holding a Black History Month Celebration that includes a month-long social media campaign that aims to highlight Black businesses and entrepreneurs in Central Alberta.

 Black History is deeply rooted in communities across Ontario, from Windsor-Sussex to Grey County.
-The Chatham-Kent region in the southwestern part of the province has institutions such as The Buxton Museum, The Black Mecca Museum — which is operated by the Chatham-Kent Black Historical Society — and The Uncle Tom’s Cabin Historic Site, which marks the location of the Black settlement founded there in 1841 by Rev. Josiah Henson, a formerly enslaved man who is also the first Black person to appear on a Canadian stamp.
+The Chatham-Kent and Essex County regions in the southwestern part of the province has institutions such as The Buxton Museum, Amherstburg Freedom Museum and The Uncle Tom’s Cabin Historic Site, which marks the location of the Black settlement founded there in 1841 by Rev. Josiah Henson, a formerly enslaved man who is also the first Black person to appear on a Canadian stamp.

 Without the support of the public, many of these community-based organizations will not exist.
-In addition to donations, you can go on virtual tours, purchase items from their websites, and attend speaker events online, such as The Ontario Black History Society’s event on February 9 featuring director/author Cheryl Foggo and Book of Negroes author Lawrence Hill.
+In addition to donations, you can go on virtual tours, purchase items from their websites, and attend speaker events online, such as an evening with renowned author, playwright, and scholar George Elliott Clarke at The Aurora Public Library discussing his latest novel, Where Beauty Survived: An Africadian Memoire.

-As part of the 30th anniversary of their own Black History Month celebrations, the Borough of LaSalle in Montreal is hosting virtual events in French, including talks and readings, musical presentations, a dance workshop and artist presentations.
-At McGill University there are also month-long events in both English and French that include discussions of Black mental health, food, and culture.
+As part of the 31st anniversary of their own Black History Month celebrations, the borough of LaSalle in Montreal is hosting virtual events in English and French, including a diverse selection of local workshops, lectures, interviews, and film screenings.
+At McGill University there are also month-long events offered virtually and in-person that include discussions of Black mental health, food, and culture.
 It is worth checking out the work of local Quebec photographer, Karene-Isabelle Jean-Baptiste, who has been documenting the experiences and struggles of Black women healthcare workers during COVID-19, many of whom have not received much attention.

 In Nova Scotia, February is known as African Heritage Month, and it is an acknowledgement that African Nova Scotians are a unique community that can trace their lineage back to before the War of 1812.
 The African Heritage Month Information Network (AHMIN) produces a commemorative poster each year that you can purchase on their website to help support African Nova Scotian organizations.
-You can also read Stephen Davidson’s book Black Loyalists in New Brunswick (2020), which uncovers an aspect of Black history in Canada that has received little attention.
+You can also read AfriCANthology: Perspectives of Black Canadian Poets edited by A. Gregory Frankson, which features Black poets and creatives from across the country, including the Maritimes.